Frontal bossing is a medical term used to describe a prominent, protruding forehead that’s also often associated with a heavy brow ridge.

 - abnormal growths in the forehead or skull

-Frontal bossing can easily be diagnosed by examining a child’s forehead and brow ridge.
+A doctor can diagnose frontal bossing by examining your child’s forehead and brow ridge and measuring your child’s head.
 However, the cause of the condition may not be so clear.
 Since frontal bossing often signals a rare disorder, other symptoms or deformities may offer clues as to its underlying cause.

-Your doctor will physically inspect your child’s forehead and take down his or her medical history.
-You should be prepared to answer questions about when you first noticed the frontal bossing and about any other unusual characteristics or symptoms your child might have.
+Your doctor will physically inspect your child’s forehead and take down their medical history.
+You should be ready to answer questions about when you first noticed the frontal bossing and any other unusual characteristics or symptoms your child might have.

-The doctor may order blood tests to check your child’s hormone levels and to look for genetic abnormalities.
-The doctor may also employ imaging scans to help determine the cause of frontal bossing.
-Imaging scans commonly used for this purpose include X-rays and magnetic resonance imaging (MRI) scans.
+Your doctor may order blood tests to check your child’s hormone levels and to look for genetic abnormalities.
+They may also order imaging scans to help determine the cause of frontal bossing.
+Imaging scans commonly used for this purpose include X-rays and MRI scans.

-There is no treatment to reverse frontal bossing.
-The only available treatments focus on lessening symptoms of the underlying condition and reducing any pain.
-Frontal bossing does not usually improve with age.
-However, in most cases, it does not worsen either.
+There’s no treatment to reverse frontal bossing.
+Management focuses on treating the underlying condition or at least lessening the symptoms.
+Frontal bossing doesn’t usually improve with age.
+However, it doesn’t worsen in most cases.

 Cosmetic surgery can be helpful in treating many facial deformities.
-However, there is no evidence that cosmetic surgery can improve the appearance of frontal bossing.
+However, there are no current guidelines recommending cosmetic surgery to improve the appearance of frontal bossing.

 There are no known ways to prevent your child from developing frontal bossing.
 However, genetic counseling may help you determine if your child is likely to be born with one of the rare conditions that cause this symptom.

 Genetic counseling may include blood and urine tests for both parents.
-If you are a known carrier of a genetic disease, your doctor may recommend certain fertility medications or treatments.
+If you’re a known carrier of a genetic disease, your doctor may recommend certain fertility medications or treatments.
 Your doctor will discuss which treatment option is right for you.